techstop/techstop/content/post/2019-02-04-android-webview.md

 - We will create a new class with our webview that we can pass any web page URL to.
 - In our MainActivity we create two buttons that will each pass a different web page URL to our webview.
+- In our WebView class we will add a DowloadListener, ProgressBar, and request storage write permission.

 ## Android WebView Example